-- 1. An Engaged Student: One who is willing to step into the arena of class discussion, ask questions, supply answers, and consider how the discussion at hand applies to oneself. - 2.
-Note Taking: A student must be engaged with the class by taking notes on important and relevant content in an organized fashion.
+- 1. Engaging the Material: This student is one who is willing to step into the arena of class discussion, ask questions, supply answers, and consider how the discussion at hand applies to oneself. - 2.
+Note Taking: This student must be engaged with the class by taking notes on important and relevant content in an organized fashion.
 They should then independently consult those notes for assignments and in preparation for assessments.
 It is essential that all students acquire a notebook for use during the class, as this will keep them organized by subject. - 3.
-Attention to Detail & Preparedness: These students are ones who consistently adhere to deadlines, submission requirements, adhere to style guides and codes, confirm technology is working prior to the start of class, are responsible to determine how to proceed after an absence, are responsible for consulting their course syllabus and adjusting as the class proceeds, etc. - 4.
-Critical Reflection: These students are ones who receive feedback to their submissions, and then apply that feedback to future assignments rather than repeating mistakes.
-These students also glean information from the live class critiques of fellow students and learn from others what mistakes to avoid. - 5.
+Attention to Detail & Preparedness: This student consistently adheres to deadlines, submission requirements, adheres to style guides and codes, confirms technology is working prior to the start of class, is responsible to determine how to proceed after an absence, is responsible for consulting their course syllabus and adjusting as the class proceeds, etc. - 4.
+Critical Reflection: This student receives feedback to their submissions, and then applies that feedback to future assignments rather than repeating mistakes.
+This student also gleans information from the live class critiques of fellow students and learn from others what mistakes to avoid. - 5.
 Initiative/Maturity: This student will be proactive in listening to the teacher's comments, assessing how they apply to his/her work, taking the initiative to schedule office hours with the teacher if necessary.